lsdeva/cxfrest/README.md

 # cxfrest

-initial setup to respond api invoke
+initial setup for respond to api invokes